-To help the boys learn the types, you can use these printables.
-Print them on card stock, have the boys cut them out and use brads to attach the pieces.
-The boys can write the pocketknife’s type on it.
+To help the Scouts learn the types, you can use these printables.
+Print them on card stock, have the Scouts cut them out and use brads to attach the pieces.
+The boys can write the pocketknife's type on it.

 You can always assemble one set of these to use as an example rather than having the boys make them.

 I hope this helps you with the Bear Claws Adventure!

 P.S.
 If you decide that your Scout is ready for their first pocketknife, check out these Swiss Army knives available from REI.